Mefistophell/google-drive-download/README.md

 `npm install google-drive-dwn --save`

-> NOTE: During the installation you will be asked a few questions.
+> NOTE: During the installation you will be asked for a few questions.
 So you should be prepared.

-### 1. Please, put credentials.json in the root of your app and press enter
+### 1. Please put credentials.json in the root of your app and press Enter

 At this point, you should enable the Drive API, download JSON-file (Google Console - APIs & Services - Credentials) and ensure it is named `credentials.json` (see below)